stakkr-org/stakkr/README.md

 # Usage
 __WARNING: Make sure that you are in a virtual environment.
 To verify that, check that your prompt starts with something like `(xyz_lamp) `__

+## Get Help
+To get a list of commands do `lamp --help` and to get help for a specific command : `lamp start --help`

 ## Start the servers
 Run `lamp start` to start the docker environment.